Seacoast Tours of Freeport FAQ

 Q: Where do I park?

-Our Oyster Farm Tour shuttle will meet passengers in the town of South Freeport (located three blocks from the harbor) at 95 or 97 South Freeport Rd, South Freeport ME (near the South Freeport Post Office) unless instructed otherwise by Seacoast Tours Staff.
+Our Oyster Farm Tour shuttle will meet passengers in the town of South Freeport (located three blocks from the harbor) at 95 South Freeport Rd, South Freeport ME (near the South Freeport Post Office) unless instructed otherwise by Seacoast Tours Staff.

 Q: How do I sign up?